wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 ---

+### 10.4 About Patient Portal Features

+**Q: Do I need a diagnosis to use the Meal Planner?**
+A: Yes, you need at least one completed TCM diagnosis.
+The Meal Planner uses your constitution type to personalize recommendations.

+**Q: How does the Snore Analysis work?**
+A: Record your sleep sounds for at least 30 minutes.
+The AI analyzes the audio for snoring patterns, severity, and potential sleep apnea indicators.

+**Q: What is the Qi Garden?**
+A: It's a gamified feature where you nurture virtual TCM herbs by completing healthy habits like logging meals, doing exercises, and daily check-ins.

+**Q: Can I manage my family's health profiles?**
+A: Yes!
+Use the Family Care feature to create profiles for family members and track their health journeys.

+---

-### 9.4 Technical Questions
+### 10.5 Technical Questions

 **Q: Do I need to create an account?**
-A: No, you can use guest mode.
-However, creating an account allows you to save your history and access past reports.
+A: No, you can use guest mode for basic diagnosis.
+However, creating an account unlocks all Patient Portal features including Meal Planner, Qi Dose, Family Care, and more.

 **Q: Can I use this on my phone?**
 A: Yes.
 Sihat TCM is fully responsive and works on mobile devices.
 There's also a dedicated mobile app available.